 We started working on the 15th of May and by this time we were on our feet and ready for it.
 We still needed money so this is where the rest of our budget comes in.

-Our accommodation was ฿4000 per month but for the first month we had to pay a deposit that was equal to 1 months rent (They could sometimes ask for 2 months rent as a deposit).
-We had to buy food, rent a scooter, wash laundry and live for a whole month without getting paid.
-Another thing that we have to budget for was a visa run that everyone has to do in order to get your NonB working visa.
+฿4000 per month for accommodation but for the first month you pay a deposit that was equal to 1 months rent (They could sometimes ask for 2 months rent as a deposit).
+We have to buy food, rent a scooter, wash laundry and live for a whole month without getting paid.
+Also budget for a visa run.
+Everyone have to do a visa run to get a NonB working visa.